- Common eBay Gift Card Scams To Watch Out For

 You receive a call about your account being frozen from someone who says they're from eBay Customer Service.
 To unfreeze your account, you need to purchase eBay gift cards.

-The caller claims that you owe a fine and must pay using gift cards.
-With the Social Security hoax, the scammer will say you need to pay, or you won’t qualify for the benefits.
+Scammers often pretend to be from a government agency, such as the IRS or Social Security Administration (SSA), to scam you out of your money.
+The caller claims that you owe a fine or need to pay fees using gift cards.
+With the Social Security hoax, the scammer will say you need to pay or you won't qualify for the benefits.

 Another possible version involves a caller offering a seemingly great deal, such as cutting your cable bill in half.
 However, the company only accepts payment in eBay gift cards.